Pope Gregory X: Papal protection of Jews and condemnation of the "blood libel"

+Next Gregory explains that sometimes Christians lose their children and lies are made up against Jews accusing them of carrying away the children and performing a ritual murder on them, Gregory condemns this idea saying "And most falsely do these Christians claim that the Jews have secretly and furtively carried away these children and killed them, and that the Jews offer sacrifices from the heart and the blood of these children, since their law in this matter precisely and expressly forbids Jews to sacrifice, eat, or drink the blood, or to eat the flesh of animals having claws.
+This has been demonstrated many times at our court by Jews converted to the Christian faith: nevertheless very many Jews are often seized and detained unjustly because of this."
+Gregory orders that Jews arrested under "such a silly pretext" be freed from imprisonment and they "shall not be arrested henceforth on such a miserable pretext, "He then says that Christians should not stir up anything new against them.

+Gregory spends the rest of the bull condemning desecration of Jewish cemeteries and excommunicates anyone who digs up Jewish graves to use the bodies as ransom.

+While Gregory had condemned charges of "blood libel" and commanded them to stop, such accusations continued to be made into the 20th century and the letter failed to stop them.

 Diplomatic communications with Mongols

 Niccolò and Maffeo Polo remitting a letter from Kublai Khan to Pope Gregory X in 1271.

 As soon as he was elected in 1271, Pope Gregory X received a letter from the Mongol Great Khan Kublai, remitted by Niccolò and Maffeo Polo following their travels to his court in Mongolia.
 Kublai was asking for the dispatch of a hundred missionaries, and some oil from the lamp of the Holy Sepulcher.
 The new Pope could spare only two friars and some lamp oil.
 The friars turned back soon after the party left for Mongolia.
 The two Polos (this time accompanied by the young Marco Polo, who was then 17 years old) returned to the Mongol Empire and remitted the oil from the Pope to Kublai in 1275.

 The Mongol Ilkhanate leader Abaqa sent a delegation with over a dozen members to the 1274 Council of Lyon, where plans were made for possible military cooperation between the Mongols and the Europeans.
 After the council, Abaqa sent another embassy led by the Georgian Vassali brothers to further notify Western leaders of military preparations.
 Gregory X answered that his legates would accompany the Crusade, and that they would be in charge of coordinating military operations with the Il-Khan.
 However, these projects for a major new Crusade essentially came to a halt with the death of Gregory X on 10 January 1276.
 The money which had been saved to finance the expedition was instead distributed in Italy.